Oxygen Insider Exclusive!

 Again, Baez pointed to a drug deal gone wrong.

-"Aaron was telling us that there was a drug deal that was going on and it went bad and he was pissed at Aaron for vouching for these guys," Baez told the producers of "Killer Inside."
+"Aaron was telling us that there was a drug deal that was going on and it went bad and he was pissed at Aaron for vouching for these guys," Baez told the producers of Killer Inside.

-Whatever actually happened that night, former Suffolk County Prosecutor Patrick Haggan said it became turning point that led to distrust between the two men and specifically to the installation of a "very extensive survellience system" at Hernandez's home.
+Whatever actually happened that night, former Suffolk County Prosecutor Patrick Haggan said it became turning point that led to distrust between the two men and specifically to the installation of a "very extensive surveillance system" at Hernandez's home.
 Baez added that it also led to his former client buying an armored car and several firearms.

 The prosecution in the 2017 double murder case relied heavily on Bradley's testimony but Baez successfully called Bradley's reliability into question during the trial, which ultimately resulted in Hernandez's acquittal.
-Baez pointed to the fact that Bradley's testimony gave him immunity, a deal Baez called "deal of the century," in court, according to the docu-series.
+Baez pointed to the fact that Bradley's testimony gave him immunity, a deal Baez called "deal of the century," in court, according to the docuseries.
 He claimed Bradley's motive for testifying against his former friend was to protect the real murderer: himself.

 In addition to testifying against Hernandez, Bradley also filed a witness intimidation lawsuit against him in 2015, which was settled outside of court, according to a 2016 CBS Boston report.